konrad-skowron/najwyzszy-gear/README.md

 # Najwyższy Gear

 Just an old highschool website project.
-Downolad whole folder and open **index.html** in a browser.
+Downolad whole folder and open **index.html** with a browser.